As we share more and more online, it's increasingly important to ensure that we keep this information secure.

-But one thing that hasn’t changed is the ever-present threat of being hacked and having your details or money stolen, especially now that most of us share this information online across multiple sites.
+One thing that hasn’t changed is the ever-present threat of being hacked and having your details or money stolen, especially now that most of us share this information online across multiple sites.

-To help ensure that doesn't happen to you, we’ve compiled some easy to follow tips to help you stay safe online.
+To help ensure your personal and financial details stay secure, we’ve compiled some easy to follow tips to help you stay safe online.

 Not sure about the jargon used for online security?
 We talk you through the key terms in our guide: Broadband security terms explained

-1) Ensure your security software is up to date
+1. Keep your security software up to date

 Security software, usually under licence from trusted names such as McAfee, comes free with most broadband packages from larger providers and will keep you safe from the majority of threats, malware, spyware and viruses.